p-vorobyev/spring-boot-starter-telegram/readme.md

     <version>1.3.0</version>
 </dependency>
 ```
+Or just download artifact by path `Releases -> 1.3.0 -> dev.voroby.spring-boot-starter-telegram (maven) -> Assets -> spring-boot-starter-telegram-1.3.0.jar`
-Or just add `spring-boot-starter-telegram-1.3.0.jar` from the latest release to your project's classpath instead of the steps above.
+from the latest release and add it to your project's classpath instead of the steps above.

 4) Specify JVM property for compiled TDLib shared library path:
 ```shell
 -Djava.library.path=<path_to_shared_library>
 ```
-You can find compiled libraries for several platforms in `libs` directory.
+You can find compiled libraries for several platforms in `libs` directory of the source code from the latest release.
 If you haven't found a library for your OS and architecture, you can build it yourself
 following this [instructions](https://github.com/p-vorobyev/spring-boot-starter-telegram/blob/master/libs/build/readme.md).